goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 ![](/public/images/2019/02/aci-webpage-timing.png)

 Notice that there are 340 container instances, 20 on each region.
 Some of them have already finished processing, while others are still in progress.
-This process can will take a few extra seconds as Azure needs to pull the images from Docker Hub Registry first.
+This process can take a few extra seconds as Azure needs to pull the images from Docker Hub Registry first.

 A few seconds later all 340 instances should be on "Succeeded" state.
 By the end of this process, these instances will remain on Azure until you remove it.
 You can do so by executing `./aci.sh clean`, which removes the Resource Group and all of its container instances.